gitter-badger/CLOUD-ATLAS/README.md

 - Get crowdfundings and donations for your decentralized, sustainable non-profit business ideas and running projects (coming later)
 - Let your sustainable non-profit business crash through the ceiling with connecting your PWA to the Cloud.Atlas and other PWAs, decentralized with [IPFS InterPlanetary File Sytem](https://ipfs.io/) (under development)...

+# DEFINITION OF A DAPP- What is a DAPP?
+A dapp has its backend code running on a decentralized peer-to-peer network.
+Contrast this with an app where the backend code is running on centralized servers.

+A dapp can have frontend code and user interfaces written in any language (just like an app) that can make calls to its backend.
+Furthermore, its frontend can be hosted on decentralized storage such as IPFS.

+- Decentralized means they are independent, and no one can control them as a group.
+- Deterministic i.e., they perform the same function irrespective of the environment they are executed.
+- Turing complete, which means given the required resources, the dapp can perform any action.
+- Isolated, which means they are executed in a virtual environment known as Ethereum Virtual Machine so that if the smart contract happens to have a bug, it won’t hamper the normal functioning of the blockchain network.

+# Why PWA?
+Deep insight into the realm of PWA - The future of the internet and apps
+Progressive Web Apps - PWA Roadshow: https://youtu.be/z2JgN6Ae-Bo

 ## PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit
 (React and Material UI - dropping the original lit and FAST libraries)

 Looking to build a new [Progressive Web App](https://web.dev/progressive-web-apps/) and not sure where to get started?
 This is what you are looking for!
 The PWA-SPA-LOGIN-MAINSCREEN-MENU-Starter-Kit includes everything you need to start building a production ready PWA and follows all best practices.

-## Why PWA?
-Deep insight into the realm of PWA - The future of the internet and apps
-Progressive Web Apps - PWA Roadshow: https://youtu.be/z2JgN6Ae-Bo

-## This is a HARDFORK of PWA Builder
+# THIS IS A HARDFORK OF PWA BUILDER

 PWA Builder is an awesome project of a handful Microsoft developers providing a great entree for building a PWA.